The University of Queensland

 Timing of Offers

-UQ makes year round offers for most programs.
-Semester 1 offers will take place between August and February; Semester 2 offers will occur between March and June.
+UQ makes year-round offers for most programs.
+Semester 1 offers will take place between August and February; Semester 2 offers will occur between April and June.

 Offers